left bar

 SOUTH CAROLINA

-Greenville County
+Greenville

-Founded in 2009, the mission of the Faces of Homelessness Speakers’ bureau is to educate the Upstate community of South Carolina concerning the realities of homelessness both locally and nationally; to empower those who have experienced homelessness to share their personal stories and insights; and to inspire community members to join our fight to end homelessness.
+Founded in 2009, the mission of the Faces of Homelessness Speakers’ Bureau is to educate the Upstate Community of South Carolina concerning the realities of homelessness both locally and nationally; to empower those who have experienced homelessness to share their personal stories and insights; and to inspire community members to join our fight to end homelessness.

 Geographical Area Served: Greenville and Anderson Counties, and Upstate South Carolina